 In this modern world, ferrous metals have become widely used because of the properties they possess.
 It’s durable, incredibly strong, corrosion-resistant, conducts electricity, and, thankfully, is highly recyclable.

 Where Are Ferrous Metals Used?

-Due to its versatility and its intrinsic properties, ferrous metals has become a key part in almost everything we do.
-It’s used widely in engineering projects to make car bodies, machinery, construction projects, fencing and railings.
+Due to their versatility and their intrinsic properties, ferrous metals has become a key part of almost everything we do.
+It’s used widely in engineering projects to make car bodies, machinery, construction projects, fencing, and railings.
 You might think that given its uses, it’s not worthwhile to recycle, but that’s not the case.

 In addition, the sharp, jagged edges the metal will have can cause injury to people and wildlife, especially when they start to rust.
 Not to mention that fly-tipping is illegal, so it’s crucial to ensure recycling is done correctly.

 While it’s clear that ferrous metals can be recycled, there’s also a question of why.
 As we mentioned earlier, the main reason is that it saves resources.
 Mining new ore to make the items we’ve talked about is a painstaking task and uses a lot of energy.
 This means an increase in carbon emissions.
 It uses much fewer resources to create them from recycled materials, including money!
 Studies have shown that recycling steel, for example, uses 75% fewer resources.
 Recycling also stops them from going to landfills, which can only be a good thing for all of us.

 The impact of being more environmentally friendly will affect everyone living on this planet.
 What you do individually might seem small, but all of us doing something is a huge step to creating a world that provides everything we need now, and long into the future.